Yuri-Is-On-Rage-Mode/Custom-Sql-Engine---Made-In-Python-/README.md

 ```

-# DEVELOPERS!
+# 🚀 DEVELOPERS!

 ### *ONLY ME, (hmZa):*
-> Please, This project needs a fix, I am not drunk but you guys deserve better!
+> Please, for the love of code, this project needs a fix!
+I am not drunk, but you deserve way better than this! 😡💻
-> # HAPPY CONTRIBUTE!!!!
+> # GET IN HERE AND CONTRIBUTE!!! 🚀🎉